Goldman-Turaev formality from the Kontsevich integral: Preliminaries: Homomorphic expansions and the Goldman-Turaev Lie bialgebra

 \subsection{Homomorphic expansions and the framed Kontsevich integral}

-The Kontsevich Integral is the knot theoretic prototype of a {\em homomorphic expansion}.
+The Kontsevich integral is the knot theoretic prototype of a {\em homomorphic expansion}.
 Homomorphic expansions (a.k.a. formality isomorphisms, well-behaved universal finite type invariants) provide a connection between knot theory and quantum algebra/Lie theory.
-We begin with a short review of homomorphic expansions from an algebraic perspective, which is outlined -- in a slightly different, finitely presentated case -- in \cite[Section 2]{WKO2}.
+We begin with a short review of homomorphic expansions from an algebraic perspective, which is outlined -- in a slightly different, finitely presented case -- in \cite[Section 2]{WKO2}.

 Kontsevich's original construction gives an invariant of unframed links; for a detailed introduction, we recommend \cite[Section 8]{CDM_2012}, or \cite{Kon, BN1, Da}.
 In this paper we work primarily with framed links and tangles, thus we briefly review the framed versions of the Vassiliev filtration and Kontsevich integral; for more detail see \cite[Sections 3.5 and 9.1]{CDM_2012} and \cite{LM96}.
+We also note that this paper uses Kontsevich's analytic construction of the Kontsevich integral, rather than the subsequent combinatorial construction from Drinfel'd associators.
+The reason is one of convenience: we limit the technical complexity of our arguments by avoiding parenthetisations.
+Nonetheless, our construction could be re-stated in terms of associators with limited effort.